Tom Clancy's Rainbow Six (video game): Development

 Tom Clancy (pictured here in 1989) conceptualized Rainbow Six and co-founded Red Storm Entertainment, but had minimal involvement in the game's development.

 The idea of the game that would become Rainbow Six originated from early concepts Red Storm Entertainment had conceived following the company's formation in 1996.
 Selected from around 100 other ideas, the original concept, titled HRT, followed the FBI Hostage Rescue Team rescuing hostages from criminals and terrorists.
 HRT was gradually expanded in scope with the addition of covert operations and an international setting, and the game was rechristened Black Ops.
 With the initial FBI HRT concept dropped and gameplay branching away from just hostage rescue, multiple alternate settings were proposed for Black Ops—including World War II, 1960s spy fiction-esque Cold War espionage, the near future, and a dystopian antihero-centered story called Jackbooted Thugs—before finally settling on contemporary counterterrorism.
 Red Storm CEO Doug Littlejohns, a former Royal Navy submarine commander and a close friend of Tom Clancy, did not want to develop an arcade shooter with "mindless violence", but also did not want a "boring" slow-paced strategy game, so Black Ops was designed to focus on realism and action, with a strong emphasis on planning and strategy.
-Lead game designer Brian Upton, recalling Rainbow Six's development process in the May 1999 issue of Game Developer, described the game's design philosophy from the initial concept:We knew from the start that we wanted to capture the excitement of movies such as Mission: Impossible and The Dirty Dozen — the thrill of watching a team of skilled specialists pull off an operation with clockwork precision.
-We also knew that we wanted it to be an action game with a strong strategic component — a realistic shooter that would be fun to play even without a Quake player's twitch reflexes.Rainbow Six—both the game and the novel—originated from a discussion between Littlejohns and Clancy during a Red Storm company outing in 1996, when Littlejohns mentioned Black Ops.
+Lead game designer Brian Upton, recalling Rainbow Sixs development process in the May 1999 issue of Game Developer, described the game's design philosophy from the initial concept:We knew from the start that we wanted to capture the excitement of movies such as Mission: Impossible and The Dirty Dozen—the thrill of watching a team of skilled specialists pull off an operation with clockwork precision.
+We also knew that we wanted it to be an action game with a strong strategic component—a realistic shooter that would be fun to play even without a Quake player's twitch reflexes.Rainbow Six—both the game and the novel—originated from a discussion between Littlejohns and Clancy during a Red Storm company outing in 1996, when Littlejohns mentioned Black Ops.
 When Clancy mentioned that he was writing his own novel about a hostage rescue unit, their conversation led to Littlejohns noting the protracted diplomatic delays in authorizing a foreign counterterrorist unit's deployment overseas, and he suggested the formation of a permanent counterterrorist unit that already had authorization to deploy internationally.
 The name "Rainbow" came from the term "Rainbow nation", coined by Desmond Tutu to describe post-apartheid South Africa under Nelson Mandela's presidency.
 "Six" came from the American rank code for captain (O-6); though John Clark would more accurately be described as a major general (O-8), "Rainbow Six" read better than "Rainbow Eight".
 Upton objected to the addition of "Six", believing having a number at the end of the title would affect a potential sequel, but he was overruled.